 Is Overclocking Necessary?

 Context matters.
-Right now, consumer PC’s are more powerful that they have ever been and components are designed to live up to the demands of even the most demanding tasks such as high-end gaming, rendering, or video editing.
+Right now, consumer PC’s are more powerful than they have ever been and components are designed to live up to the demands of even the most demanding tasks such as high-end gaming, rendering, or video editing.

 A PC with a decent spec sheet is more than capable of performing most functions without a hitch, especially if we’re talking about gaming rigs fitted with dedicated GPUs and modern CPUs.
 So, if we’re talking strictly about gaming, there is actually very little to be gained from overclocking.